project-janus-3/company-connector/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Task Description
+name: Issue
-about: Describe a task to be accomplished
+about: Use this template for general issues.
 title: ''
 labels: ''
 assignees: ''